rjkviegas/course/apprenticeship_starting_pack/README.md

 During the first 12 weeks of your apprenticeship, you'll work through 10 modules of learning to acquire the skills and behaviours described in the [18 standard points](https://airtable.com/shrTRRuegEe7fQ49t).

+Your [daily schedule](daily_schedule.md) will vary, depending on which module your cohort is working on.

 | Module  | Name | Description | Challenge |
 | --- | --- | --- | --- |
 | 1 | [Basic Programming I](../apprenticeship_module_outlines.md#modules-1--2-basic-programming) | Master the command line and git | [The command line mystery](https://github.com/makersacademy/clmystery) |